How to Plan Your Outdoor Space

 An outdoor dining space will be most convenient if it’s located close to your indoor kitchen, since you’ll likely be carrying food, plates, etc. in and out of the house.
 Decks and patios right off the back door are usually perfect for this.

-An outdoor seating area or fire pit, on the other hand, can be wherever the view is best.
+An outdoor seating area can be wherever the view and ambiance is best.

 Low-Cost Options for Shade